kodecocodes/swift-algorithm-club/Bit Set/README.markdown

   }
 ```

-The `indexOf()` function returns the array index of the word, as well as a "mask" that shows where the bit sits inside that word.
+The `indexOf()` function returns the array index of the word, as well as a "mask" that shows exactly where the bit sits inside that word.

 For example, `indexOf(2)` returns the tuple `(0, 4)` because bit 2 is in the first word (index 0).
 The mask is 4.
-In binary that looks like:
+In binary the mask looks like the following:

 	0010000000000000000000000000000000000000000000000000000000000000